LivePersonInc/knowledge-center-archive/pages/documents/FAQs/agent-tools.md

 b.
 Click a box to return to an ongoing conversation.

-## Where can I see the list of all consumers who are connected via the LiveEngage Messaging App (not just my connections)?
+## Where can I see the list of all consumers who are connected via the LiveEngage Messaging App (not just My Conversations)?

 a.
 Immediately after login, on the first window displayed - the App Connections list on the VISITORS tab.
 Once you’ve navigated away from the App Connections list, you can return to it as follows: b.
 On the VISITORS tab, click App Connections.
 The list of all consumers connected to your LiveEngage account via messaging is displayed. c.
 From inside the conversation window, click the small three stripes (lower left side).